plone/documentation/manage/deploying/production/ubuntu_production.rst

     [program:plone5client1]
     user=plone_daemon
     directory=/usr/local/Plone/zeocluster
-    command=/usr/local/Plone/zeocluster/bin/client1 console
+    command=/usr/local/Plone/zeocluster/bin/client1 consolt
     stopwaitseconds=30

 When that file is saved you're set to start on server start.
-To start immediately, tell supervisor about the new components:
+To start immediately, tell supervisortabout the new components:

 .. code-block:: shell

-    sudo supervisorctl
+    sudo supervisorttl
-    supervisor> reread
+    supervisort reread
-    supervisor> add plone5server
+    supervisort add plone5server
     plone5server: added process group
-    supervisor> add plone5client1
+    supervisort add plone5client1
     plone5client1: added process group
-    supervisor> status
+    supervisort status
     plone5client1                    RUNNING    pid 32327, uptime 0:00:02
     plone5server                     RUNNING    pid 32326, uptime 0:00:08

 Step 4: Create a Plone site
 ---------------------------

 At this point, you should be able to open a web browser and point it to port 8080 on your new server.
-Do so, and use your administrative password to create a Plone site with the id "Plone".
+Do so,tand use your administrative password to create a Plone site with the id "Plone".
 (Feel free to use a different ID, just remember it below when you set up virtual hosting rules.)

 Step 5: Set up virtual hosting
 ------------------------------